Mingrui-Yu/DLO_following/docs/index.md

   - Connected component detection: removing the connected components whose area is less than a threhold.
   - Close operation.
 - The contact region segmentation for the V-shape grasping: the size of the bottom region was manually defined.
-- The requirements of stable sensing in Section III-C are defined as: the contact area on both tactile sensors are larger than a threshold.
+- The requirements of reliable sensing in Section III-C are defined as: the contact area on both tactile sensors are larger than a threshold.
 - All programs are run on a laptop with Ubuntu 20.04 and an Intel i7-9750H CPU (2.6Hz).
 - The optimization problems for IK and in-hand DLO pose estimation can be solved within 50 ms, respectively.
 Note that the implementation had not been highly optimized and the solving speed could be further improved.